tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-exercise/README.md

    ![Open repo in VS Code](git-exercise-08-1.png)

 5. Create a new file in your repo, named `my-accountability-buddy.txt`.
-You can do this by right clicking on your file explorer window, and selecting _New File_
+You can do this by right-clicking on your file explorer window, and selecting _New File_

    ![Create file in VS Code](git-exercise-09.png)